ryanrx/AR.js-echoAR-demo-Harry-Potter/README.md

  * When you use browser to try the demo make sure you use HTTPS to avoid any problem on camera accessibility.
  * Loading Complex model or loading models the first time may take 5-10 seconds to render.
 Please be patient.

-## Learn more
-Refer to our [documentation](https://docs.echoar.xyz/ar.js/embed-into-website-or-app) to learn more about how to embed echoAR with an iframe.

-## Support
-Feel free to reach out at [support@echoAR.xyz](mailto:support@echoAR.xyz) or join our [support channel on Slack](https://join.slack.com/t/echoar/shared_invite/enQtNTg4NjI5NjM3OTc1LWU1M2M2MTNlNTM3NGY1YTUxYmY3ZDNjNTc3YjA5M2QyNGZiOTgzMjVmZWZmZmFjNGJjYTcxZjhhNzk3YjNhNjE).

 ## Screenshots
 ![ARjs website screenshot](/images/screenshot1.png)
 ![echoAR console screenshot](/images/screenshot2.png)